Single-token vs Two-token Blockchain Tokenomics: Model description and notation (single token)

-In the next section we generalize the price analysis above to a more general class of reward and service sharing schemes, and \emph{without} imposing the constant staking and constant inflation from validation conditions in Remark~\ref{rem:stron-equilibrium}.
+In order to establish the existence of equilibria, we need a few (technical) assumptions, regarding the service value (Assumption~\ref{asm:service-level}) and about the rewards and service sharing functions (Assumption~\ref{asm:schemes} below).

-In order to establish the existence of equilibria, we need a few (technical) assumptions that are also satisfied in the setting by \cite{decentralization_friction}.
-The first one below is about the service level, and another is on the rewards and service sharing functions.
+\begin{assumption}[service value] The service value $\tm{S}$ is upper bounded by some (arbitrarily large) constant independent of $t$. \end{assumption} The value of the constant in Assumption~\ref{asm:service-level} does not affect the results and bounds in any way, and is only needed to establish the existence of equilibria.
+Other than this, we make no other assumptions, and allow $\tm{S}$ to increase or decrease arbitrarily within this range.

-\begin{assumption}[service levels] The service level $\tm{S}$ is upper bounded by some (arbitrarily large) constant independent of $t$. \end{assumption} The value of the constant in Assumption~\ref{asm:service-level} does not affect the results and bounds in any way, and is only needed to establish the existence of equilibria.
-Other than this, we make no other assumptions, and allow $\tm{S}$ to increase or decrease arbitrarily within this range. \cite{decentralization_friction} considers a setting where $\tm{S}$ can be chosen by the system, though the system incurs some quadratic time-dependent cost, and the equilibria maximizing the profit of the system in this setting will set $\tm{S}$ so to satisfy Assumption~\ref{asm:service-level}.
-Our results apply to a more general setting, including the cases where $\tm{S}$ is some exogenous quantity that the system cannot directly control, but can only react to it by changing other parameters, e.g., the rewards $\tm{R}$.
+\begin{remark}[service value fluctuations -- shocks] The service value $\tm{S}$ represents the overall value the system provides to users.
+Several factors (technological improvements, competitors, regulations, market conditions) influence $\tm{S}$.
+Consequently, the system may neither fully control nor predict all future values of $\tm{S}$, as these factors can cause unforeseen shocks.
+However, the system can attempt to counteract changes in $\tm{S}$ by adjusting other parameters, such as the rewards $\tm{R}$. \end{remark}